treejamie/jc5/content/posts/blog-20.md

 ---
-title: "This Blog"
+title: "Blog 2.0"
 date: 2022-01-20T08:21:48Z
 draft: false
+summary: "What can be expected from Blog 2.0?"
+description: "Blog 2.0"
 ---

 ###  Deletion

 In 2018 by accident, when attempting to cleanup and backup my AWS account, I  deleted all of the assets from my decade-ish of blog posts.
 It made sense, rather than to cry over spilt milk, to then delete the blog posts as well.
 At least that made sense to me.
 Some (*sensible I suppose*) people may have instead attempted to recover the files, and solve the problem.
 An event had unfolded before me, but I didn't see it as a problem, I saw it as an opportunity.
 It was an opportunity to open up some mental space.
-A opportunity to lesson my non-professional technical surface but most important an opportunity to let something go that had been a part of me for nine years.
+A opportunity to lessen my non-professional technical surface but most important an opportunity to let something go that had been a part of me for nine years.
 This blog will explore what happened in that mental space at length, as events unfold.

 ###  Social